 As long as you hit one of these two targets, the IRS is not likely to assess an underpayment penalty, regardless of how much you pay on tax day.
 Miss both targets, however, and the IRS will charge interest on the underpayment amount.
-The interest rate charged on underpayment is currently at 3%.
+As of the first half of 2023, the interest rate charged on an underpayment is currently at 7%*.
 This is an annual interest rate, but the penalty is calculated based on the number days of underpayment, so every day you wait to pay could cost you.

 Strategize Your Quarterly Payments

-Basing your current year tax payments on the prior year tax liability, known as the “safe harbor” method, gives you a specific target to hit.
-It doesn’t matter how much you ultimately owe when you file your tax return – as long as the payments during the year exceed the safe harbor amount, there will be no penalty.
+Basing your current year tax payments on the prior year tax liability, known as the “safe harbor method", gives you a specific target to hit.
+It doesn’t matter how much you ultimately owe when you file your tax return – as long as the payments during the year exceed the safe harbor amount, you're unlikely to owe penalty.